marician-net/org-web/README.md

-#  ⚡ Zap Frontend
+#  ⚡ Org Frontend

-This project contains the main features of the Zap application.
+This project contains the main features of the Org application.